 Many changes have occurred in the Chordata framework lately, and many will happen in order to achieve the complete and flexible motion capture solution we envision.

-An initial milestone involves raising the funds through our upcoming Kickstarter campaign to create and produce the first production version hardware.
-Another important aspect of this system is software, and since this framework relies on many software pieces that interact to obtain the capture is easy for our users to loose track of all of them.
+An initial milestone involved raising the funds through our first Kickstarter campaign, which we have just successfully completed!
+These funds will allow us to create and produce the first production version hardware.
+Another important aspect of this system is software, and since this framework relies on many software pieces that interact to obtain the capture is easy for our users to lose track of all of them.
 That’s why we’ve been working on a revised plan that will allow everyone to have a clear view of the changes to come.

 KCeptor++ embedded development

 The new KCeptor will include an ARM microprocessor which will pre-process the data collected from the sensors before sending it to the Notochord.
-In the first phase after the crowdfunding we will develop the software that will run inside this microcontroller.
+In the first phase, we will develop the software that will run inside this microcontroller.

 Notochord 1.0.0 as python module